We accept the Canadian Dental Care Plan (CDCP), click here to learn more.

 Looking After Your Dental Bridges

 Depending on the kind of dental bridge you end up getting, the recovery process can take anywhere from one to several weeks.
-In most cases, dental bridges come with a short and simple recovery.
-The majority of patients can return to their daily activities without any trouble within a couple of days of getting their dental bridge.
-It is normal to experience a small amount of soreness or sensitivity, which should subside within a few days.
+Recovery from dental bridges near you is typically quick and easy.
+Within a few days of receiving their dental bridge, the majority of patients are able to resume their regular activities without any problems.
+You may experience mild soreness or sensitivity, but it will likely improve within the first few days following your procedure.

-If you properly care for your dental bridge, it can last you for several years.
-To get the most out of your dental restoration, be sure to:
+If you properly care for your dental bridges in Grande Prairie, it can last you for several years.
+In order to maximize the benefits of your dental restoration, make sure to:

 • Rinse your mouth daily with an antiseptic mouthwash